Dysvalence/Py-DIVA/README.txt

 This is a Keras, Python & Numpy based implementation of the Divergent Autoencoder(DIVA) model of human category learning (Kurtz, 2007), configured to run on the MNIST dataset as a machine learning algorithm.

 The purpose of this was to determine if DIVA could be compared to other machine learning algorithms, as well as performance on a much larger dataset than had been previously tested.
-This is a proof of concept script using Keras to utilize a gpu via Theano and CUDA.
-It's incredibly hacky, academic code and I planned to refactor it before even starting, since it was not guaranteed that the implementation I used would even work with Keras; early attempts with Theano were erratic due to caching.
+This is a refactored version of the original proof of concept script using Keras to utilize a gpu via Theano and CUDA.
+This implementation is not coded robustly, but should be sufficient for research use by others.

 ---- Background	----